 Aurora Public Schools: Innovations for Incentivizing Energy Conservation

 Aurora Public Schools (APS) located in Colorado, serves 39,000 students at 64 traditional and charter schools with an ENERGY STAR® monitored portfolio footprint of 4.3 million square feet.
 When the district implemented its energy reduction strategy, it proactively included building occupants in the effort.
 As a result, APS designed an incentive-based energy conservation program to create excitement for the district-wide initiative and to recognize student engagement efforts.
-To date, the program has substantially contributed to the 12 percent reduction measured in 2017 (from a 2013 baseline), well situated to meet the district wide goal to achieve a 20 percent reduction in consumption by 2023.
+The program has substantially contributed to a 14 percent reduction measured in 2019 (from a 2014 baseline), well situating the district to meet its goal of 20 percent reduction in energy consumption by the end of 2023.